KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 are not really there for the programmer, they're there for the compiler.
 Their primary purpose is to make your code fast.

-Because C lacks sum types, we don't know what our function will return if the element is missing.
-We have to rely on convention or documentation (typically `-1`).
+In this example, we don't know what our function will return if the element is missing.
+We have to rely on convention or documentation (in this case it could be a sentinel value of `-1`).

+We could also use 'out values' so we can return an error and write out a value.
+This is slightly more descriptive but you also need to rely on documentation to know which parameters are written to and which are read from.
+In both cases it is difficult to infer the behaviour from the types.

+{% highlight c %}
+error_t x(int *y, size_t n, int z, size_t* w) {
+  /* implementation elided */
+}
+{% endhighlight %}

 ### Analysis

-A type system alone does not help us reason about our code.
-Compare to Haskell.
+A type system alone does not always give us many guarantees.
+We get some information from these types, but [compare](#comparison) C to Haskell.

 ## Idris